youjung822/17Fall_CS6300SDP/GroupProject/Docs/DesignDocument.md

 -----------------------
 ### 1.1 Assumptions

-* The External Web Service outlined in Requirement 4 will be provided to us.
+* The External Web Service (EWS) outlined in Requirement 4 will be provided to us.
 * The unique identifier returned by the EWS for Word Scrambles will be alphanumeric.
-* The scramble() operation will identify phrases that are 'un-scrambable' (any phrase that does not have at least 2 letters next to each other)
+* The Central Server the EWS interacts with will have a sufficently large database.
+* The EWS will be reliable and responsive.

 ### 1.2 Constraints

+* The application must be produced within the time frame established by the class.
-* The application must run with a minimum Android API Level of 19
+* The application must run with a minimum Android API Level of 19.
+* The EWS will not return data types that we create.

 ### 1.3 System Environment